About Us

 Where does the name Fairlanguage come from?

-In the end, we decided on Fairlanguage because it expressed what we wanted to create: Making language more fair and equitable.
+In the end, we decided on Fairlanguage because it expressed what we want to achieve: Making language fairer or more equitable.

-We believe in a just and diverse society in which all people can participate.
-Inclusive language is how we are doing our part to achieve this goal.
+We believe in a fair and diverse society in which everyone can participate.
+Inclusive communication is our contribution to achieving this goal.

 How fair is "fair"?